12 People Skills to Succeed at Work

 Written by Coursera Staff • Updated on

-Your ability to work well with others—or your people skills—are valuable abilities.
+Your ability to work well with others—or your people skills—are valuable assets.
 Learn more about key people skills to feature on your resume.

 [Featured image] A person waves to a woman onscreen in a video call.

-Working with others—and working well with others—is often a key part of many jobs.
+Working well with others is often a key part of many jobs.
 People skills, sometimes called interpersonal skills, are important traits you can develop or strengthen to create stronger relationships and improve how you work with others.
-As automation continues to escalate, “the need for finely tuned social and emotional skills will rapidly grow” by 2030, according to a recent skills report from McKinsey [1].
+Recent insights from Harvard Business Publishing cited the discovery of the importance of human-centered skills in navigating the leadership world as one of the biggest surprises to those new to management roles [1].

 Why are people skills important?